 Association d’études juives canadiennes

-Robert Brym to receive the 2025 Louis Rosenberg Award!
+Robert Brym receives the 2025 Louis Rosenberg Award!

 The Association for Canadian Jewish Studies is proud to announce that Professor Emeritus Robert Brym, recently retired from his role as SD Clark Professor of Sociology at the University of Toronto, is the recipient of the 2025 Louis Rosenberg Award for outstanding contributions to Canadian Jewish Studies.